Quick answer

 When Yelp can make sense

-Yelp can work better in markets where customers actually use Yelp for home services.
+Yelp can work better in markets where customers actually use Yelp for home services and where the contractor has enough proof to win comparison shoppers.

 Possible fits: